Metacognition: In dogs

-Dogs have shown a certain level of metacognition that they are sensitive to information they have acquired or not.
+Dogs have shown a certain level of metacognition, being sensitive to whether they have acquired information or not.
 Belger & Bräuer (2018) examined whether dogs could seek additional information when facing uncertain situations.
-The experimenter put the reward behind one of the two fences in which dogs can see or cannot see where the reward was hidden.
-After that, dogs were encouraged to find the reward by walking around one fence.
-The dogs checked more frequently before selecting the fence when they did not see the baiting process compared with when they saw where the reward was hidden.
+The experimenter put the reward behind one of the two fences, so that dogs could see or could not see where the reward was hidden.
+After that, the dogs were encouraged to find the reward by walking around the fence.
+The dogs checked more frequently before selecting the fence when they did not see the baiting process, compared with when they saw where the reward was hidden.
 However, contrary to apes, dogs did not show more checking behaviors when the delay between baiting the reward and selecting the fence was longer.
-Their findings suggested that dogs have some aspect of information-searching behaviors but less flexibly compared to apes.
+Their findings suggested that dogs exhibit some aspects of information-searching behavior but are less flexible than apes.

 In dolphins

-Smith et al. (1995) evaluated whether dolphins have the ability of metacognitive monitoring in an auditory threshold paradigm.
+Smith et al. (1995) evaluated whether dolphins have the ability to engage in metacognitive monitoring in an auditory threshold paradigm.
 A bottlenosed dolphin was trained to discriminate between high-frequency tones and low-frequency tones.
 An escape option was available on some trials associated with a small reward.
 Their studies showed that dolphins could appropriately use the uncertain response when the trials were difficult to discriminate.

 Debate

 There is consensus that nonhuman primates, especially great apes and rhesus monkeys, exhibit metacognitive control and monitoring behaviors.
 But less convergent evidence was found in other animals such as rats and pigeons.
 Some researchers criticized these methods and posited that these performances might be accounted for by low-level conditioning mechanisms.
 Animals learned the association between reward and external stimuli through simple reinforcement models.
-However, many studies have demonstrated that the reinforcement model alone cannot explain animals’ behavioral patterns.
-Animals have shown adaptive metacognitive behavior even with the absence of concrete reward.
+However, many studies have demonstrated that the reinforcement model alone cannot explain animals' behavioral patterns.
+Animals have shown adaptive metacognitive behavior even in the absence of a concrete reward.